 Say What?
 Did I read this correctly?
 The article said that there was a surplus of corn being stored in the United States.
-Smithfield Farms, the leading pork producer, was looking to save money so they built a port in North Carolina and imported corn from Brazil and Argentina driving it past our stock piles of corn in trucks because this saved money over paying U.S farmers and the railroad to ship it to their stock yards.
+Smithfield Farms, the leading pork producer, was looking to save money so they built a port in North Carolina and imported corn from Brazil and Argentina driving it past our stockpiles of corn in trucks because this saved money over paying U.S farmers and the railroad to ship it to their stockyards.

 Speaking of salvaging things, you will be shocked to read the label of almost every bag of food, treats and supplements you give to your horses.
-The ingredients of almost every bag I read has 1 to 5 grain byproducts: wheat middlings, oat hulls, rice hulls, soy hulls, wheat bran, rice bran, grain distillers byproducts, sugar beet pulp and more.
-All of these are after production waste they have you pay for to get rid of through your horse.
+The ingredients of almost every bag I read have 1 to 5 grain byproducts: wheat middlings, oat hulls, rice hulls, soy hulls, wheat bran, rice bran, grain distillers byproducts, sugar beet pulp and more.
+All of these are after-production waste they have you pay for to get rid of through your horse.
 None of these ingredients are found “in the wild.”
 And do you remember what I said about the lectins and where they are found?
 That’s right!
-In the outside of these grains are proteins that affect your horse in bad ways adding to the carbohydrate overload.
+On the outside of these grains are proteins that affect your horse in bad ways adding to the carbohydrate overload.

 The only good thing about grain is …. nothing.

 Just think for a moment.
-Do horses in the wild have access to grain year round?
+Do horses in the wild have access to grain year-round?
 Do they even have it for more than a week where you live?
 How about byproducts being available in your pasture?
 I didn’t think there was any.
-Then why are we feeding these things when the science is showing that it causes so many problems in both humans, horses and other animals?
+Then why are we feeding these things when the science is showing that it causes so many problems in humans, horses and other animals?

 Now ask yourself if your horse is doing well on carbohydrate dependency.
 My point is that carbs may not be bad once in a while and in fact they are necessary and are in all grass in your pasture.
-It is the year round availability of carbohydrates that is the menace and needs to be stopped if you want to see your horse return to a normal life – the way he has lived for 55 million years without corn, oats, wheat middlings, distillers byproducts, molasses and sugar beet pulp.
+It is the year-round availability of carbohydrates that is the menace and needs to be stopped if you want to see your horse return to normal life – the way he has lived for 55 million years without corn, oats, wheat middlings, distillers byproducts, molasses and sugar beet pulp.